puppetlabs/puppetlabs-peadm/documentation/add_compiler.md

 bolt plan run peadm::add_compiler --params @params.json
 ```

-This call will retreive the current peadm config to determain the setup rules needed for a compiler's secondary PuppetDB instances.
-The provided server will be configured with the appropriate rules for Puppet Server access from compiler.
-The puppet.service will be stopped and the pe-postgresql.service will be reloaded.
-If required and agent will be installed and regenerated agent certificate to add required data with peadm::subplans::component_install.
+This command will retrieve the current PEADM configuration to determine the setup rules needed for a compiler's secondary PuppetDB instances.
+The plan will configure the primary with appropriate rules for allowing access from the new compiler.
+On the primary, the `puppet` service is stopped and the `pe-postgresql` service is reloaded.
+If required, a puppet agent is be installed.
+The compiler agent's certificate is be regenerated to include required data with `peadm::subplans::component_install`.
 Puppet agent will run on the following components
 * _\<compiler-host\>_
 * _\<primary_postgresql_host\>_
 * _\<replica host\>_